Taiwing/syscalls/README.md

 Click [here](http://localhost:8080) to test it locally.

+> The first `make` command will take some time because it needs to clone the
+> kernel repository (which is pretty big to download).

 ### Automation

-To keep the lists up to date automatically simply create a cron job running the _update.bash_ script.
-It will pull the last changes from the linux kernel repository, re-build the application and restart it.
+To keep the lists up to date automatically simply create a cron job running `make re`.
+It will pull the last changes from the linux kernel repository and rebuild the application source files.
+Then restart the docker compose instance.

 ```shell
 # edit the cron job table